ngarciacakamai/EDNS/README.md

 myzone.com,SECONDARY,1.1.1.1|2.2.2.2|3.3.3.3

-If you want to add more IP add them separated by a pipe:
+If you want to add more IPs add them separated by a pipe:

 myzone.com,SECONDARY,1.1.1.1|2.2.2.2|3.3.3.3|4.4.4.4